These standing policies are in effect for all classes at Lindenwood University for the 2023-24 academic year.

 Consequences of Academic Dishonesty

-Any questions concerning this policy should be directed to the Associate Provost for Academic Operations, who maintains confidential records of academic dishonesty reports.
-These records are accessible only to the Provost and Associate Provost and are not linked to the student’s academic or financial records at the university.
+Any questions concerning this policy should be directed to the Assistant Provost, who maintains confidential records of academic dishonesty reports.
+These records are accessible only to limited personnel in the Provost's office and are not linked to the student’s academic or financial records at the university.
+Beginning Fall 2023, to ensure compliance with NCAA policies, information about academic integrity cases involving NCAA athletes (to include only the student name, sport, charge and brief summary) will be shared with the Assistant Athletic Director for Academic Success and Development.

 Students with Disabilities